 Professional intimacy is inherent in the type of care and services that nurses provide.
 It may relate to the physical activities, such as bathing, that nurses perform for, and with, the client that creates closeness.
 Professional intimacy can also involve psychological, spiritual and social elements that are identified in the plan of care.
 Access to the client’s personal information also contributes to professional intimacy.
 College of Nurses of Ontario.
 (2006).
 Therapeutic nurse-client relationship.
 Toronto: Author.

-Small communities include rural and remote communities and small, discrete communities within urban centres, for example, religious, gay or military communities.
+Small communities include rural and remote communities and small, discrete communities within urban centres.

 The Health Professions Act, Section 26 states that professional misconduct includes sexual misconduct, unethical conduct, infamous conduct and conduct unbecoming a member of a health profession.
 CRNBC Bylaws define sexual misconduct as professional misconduct involving sexual intercourse or other forms of physical sexual relations between a registrant and a patient, touching, of a sexual nature, of a patient by a registrant, or behaviour or remarks of a sexual nature by a registrant towards a patient; but does not include touching, behaviour and remarks by a registrant towards a patient that are of a clinical nature appropriate to the service being provided.